Niklas-bb/SC00041_Exercise1_group3/readme.md

 # Output

-The script prints headers, then statistics for each line as a separate line.
+The script prints headers, then statistics for each line as a separate output row.
 Nothing is returned.

 # Version